-&lt;sup>a A child is fully immunised when they are up-to-date with the standard vaccination schedule for their age or are on a suitable catch-up program based on the NIP schedule as defined in the ACIR. b Indigenous status (Aboriginal or Torres Strait Islander indicator) reported by encounter or Medicare update. c The baseline is the higher of the lowest State and Territory coverage rate from the previous three assessment periods, or the baseline in the previous reporting cycle.
+^a A child is fully immunised when they are up-to-date, and recorded in ACIR as having received the standard vaccination schedule for their age or are on a suitable catch-up program based on the National Immunisation Program (NIP) schedule. ^b Indigenous status (Aboriginal or Torres Strait Islander indicator) reported by encounter or Medicare update. ^c The baseline is the higher of the lowest State and Territory coverage rate from the previous three assessment periods, or the baseline in the previous reporting cycle.